fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 ### Toolpath tools:

 **Auto tabbing**
 * Automatically creates tab location points along cutting geoemtry.
 Combine these points with the "Tab maker' function for fully automatic tab creation.
+NOTE: Limited functionality as of now.
+Mainly works with rectangular shapes and places tabs close to the corners along Y (to prevent tear out when removing parts from the machine)

 **Safe offset curve**